KenHuffman/UltimakerCuraScripts/README.md

+**This is no longer maintained as I no longer own an Ender 3.
+See [this fork by coco2299](https://github.com/coco2299/UltimakerCuraEnder3V2NeoThumbnailScript) for a newer version.**

 # Generating gcode preview for Ender-3 V2 Neo

 Many 3D printers have firmware that supports displaying an image embedded in gcode files.
 Unfortunately there isn't a standard format for these embedded images.
 Different printer models expect different image formats within gcode files.
 Because of this, there are a handful of scripts that generate these embedded images.